Øvre Pasvik National Park: History

 Pasvikdalen has been populated since the Stone Age; archeological findings from the Komsa culture have been dated back to 4000 BC.
 About 2300 BC there was immigration from Finland and later the area was largely used by Skolts for reindeer husbandry.
 Norwegian immigration started about 1850, and the first land was granted land for farming in 1874, after a road was built along the valley to Svanvatn.
 This was followed up by Russian immigration to the other side of the border.
 The road was extended to Grensefossen in 1939 and after 1945 the population on the Russian side was forcefully moved by the Soviet authorities and the area depopulated.
 The Soviet Union started planning to regulate Pasvikelva for hydroelectricity in the 1940s, with the first power station opening in 1951.
 Seven power stations were built which take advantage of the entire height of fall in the river.

 Proposals for a national park was first launched by author Carl Schøyen in 1936, who sent the proposal to the Ministry of Agriculture.
 The ministry halted the process as at the time they were principally opposed to all forms of conservation; they wanted all natural resources to be exploited.
 Schøyen raised the proposal again in the late 1940s; in 1951, the year of Schøyen's death, the Director of Forestry decided to administratively protect 70 km2 of land within the current national park.
 The plans for a national park were revitalized in the late 1960s with the proposal to build a highway up Pasvikdalen to Ivalo, Finland.
 However, the road plans were never accepted politically.
 The national park was established on 6 February 1970 and originally covered an area of 66 km2.

 The national park center opened in 2001 and the park was expanded on 23 August 2003.
 At the same time the adjacent Øvre Pasvik Landscape Protection Area was created, which borders Pasvik Nature Reserve.
 Thus the five protected areas were connected.
 Since 2011 a local political board has been responsible for the management of the park.

 Management

-The park is managed by the National Park Board for Øvre Pasvik. - This is a local politically nominated body which has the management responsibility for the park, along with the landscape protection area.
+The park is managed by the National Park Board for Øvre Pasvik, a local politically nominated body which has the management responsibility for the park, along with the landscape protection area.
 The board is formally appointed by the Ministry of Environment.
-It consists of two members nominated by Sør-Varanger Municipal Council, one member from Finnmark County Council and one member from the Sami Parliament.
+It consists of two members nominated by Sør-Varanger Municipal Council, one member from Finnmark County Council, and one member from the Sami Parliament.
 The park is under the supervision of the Kirkenes office of the Norwegian Nature Inspectorate, a division of the Norwegian Directorate for Nature Management.